Student Spotlight: Maximizing Wind Farm Power with Physics-based Models

 One aspect of the MCSC Scholars Program that stood out to Grace was having the opportunity to learn more about the perspectives and approaches to climate themes.

 “Something that I expected going into the program was students working towards sustainability from a wide range of majors, but I was pleasantly surprised by the fact that most guest speakers were from a wide range of disciplines,” Grace said.
 Attending these lectures allowed her to hear from diverse thought leaders and experts with a commitment towards environmental impact.

 “The most valuable takeaway was realizing how people in every discipline are able to positively contribute to meeting our climate goals."

 Through guest lectures and hands-on experience, the MCSC Scholars Program provided an environment for Grace to explore different careers within the climate sphere.
 All of her conversations with researchers, PhD students, and industry stakeholders exposed her to the different ways she could continue to contribute to mitigating the impacts of the climate crisis.

-“Originally I chose wind energy as it seemed like an obvious choice for my research project; however, throughout the class I was exposed to so many other areas that I had not even thought about,” said Grace.
-“Ultimately, it was reassuring to know that if I am passionate about sustainability, I will be able to incorporate it into any future career.”
+“Originally I chose wind energy as it seemed like an obvious choice for my research project; however, throughout the program I was exposed to so many other areas that I had not even thought about,” said Grace.
+“Ultimately, it was reassuring to know that I will be able to incorporate my passion for sustainability into any future career.”